 What is Section 42 housing?

-Properties financed under Section 42 are required to house a percentage of residents earning less than 60 percent of the area's median income, capping qualified participants' rent at a fixed amount.
+Section 42 is an affordable rental housing program in which developers and properties are required to house a percentage of residents earning less than a certain percentage (generally between 20 and 60 percent, but it can vary) of the area's median income, capping qualified participants' rent at a fixed amount.

-You’ll have to apply to find out.
-Information required on the application will include data such as income, financial assets and family size.
+Are you wondering if you're eligible for Section 42 apartments?
+Well, you'll have to apply to find out.
+Information required on the application will include data such as:

 Communities that participate

 Apartment owners are in control of their properties — they decide whether the complex will be a mixed-income community.
 Hence, some properties offer a portion of their units for Section 42 housing, while the rest rent at market rates.
 Rates for both (the latter is decided by HUD) are determined by the median income for the area.

 In areas with notoriously high rents, the Section 42 affordable housing program can prove exceptionally beneficial, since each county and metropolitan area determines its own income and rental limits.
 This means in a high-income city like Los Angeles or New York, a developer can qualify for tax credits while building apartment communities that will command very high rents.